ISISComputingGroup/ibex_developers_manual/TPGx00.md

 ## TPGx00
 A type of device which controls a series of four pressure sensors (A1, A2, A3, A4).

-TPGx00 is shorthand for the TPG300 and the TPG500 Pfeiffer Vaccuum Gauges which use the same `TPG300` IOC.
+TPGx00 is shorthand for the TPG300 and the TPG500 Pfeiffer Vacuum Gauges which use the same `TPG300` IOC.
 The two models also share the same `TPG300.opi` file, which updates its appearance based on the TPG model.

 **To configure the IOC for the 500, define the MODEL macro: it defaults to TPG300**